jamos-tay/aeutils/user_docs.md

 - Rotation determines how much the puppet pin moves.
 - Stagger determines how much delay there should be between each puppet pin's loop.

 The points don't necessarily need to be in a straight line.
-A handy tip is to think of them radiating outwards from the anchor point.
+A handy tip is to think of them radiating outwards from the anchor point (yellow pins).
 This gives a wavy effect:

 ![Swing Detail](img/swingdtail.gif)

+One benefit of doing it this way is that you can also pin down areas that shouldn't move.
+In the above example, puppet pins with no animation (red pins) are placed on the hair line, allowing it to attach to the head.

 The next 4 controls are just variations on swing that are used in specific cases.
 I wouldn't worry about them too much, just use `Swing`.